fengxia41103/myblog/content/thoughts/is math important.md

 a problem, thus the question.
 Once the question is defined, the solution becomes possible, and useful.

-Therefore, it becomes completely irrelevant when this type of articles are comparing how complex a 3rd grade math is.
+Therefore, it becomes completly irrelevant when this type of articles are comparing how complex a 3rd grade math is.
 It is not the knowledge that matters; it is the thinking process that matters. <span class="myhighlight"> Knowledge in today's world is nothing but fonts